 Little work has been done to assess the overall effect of BCG on outcomes for active TB cases although the possible non-specific effects of BCG are an area of active research.[11,27,28] Whilst multiple studies have investigated BCG’s association with all-cause mortality, it has been difficult to assess whether the association continues beyond the first year of life.[28]
 The effect size of the association we identified between BCG and all-cause mortality in active TB cases was comparable to that found in a Danish case-cohort study in the general population (aHR: 0.58 (95% CI 0.39 to 0.85).[13]
 A recent systematic review also found that BCG vaccination was associated with reduced all-cause mortality in neonates, with an average relative risk of 0.70 (95% CI 0.49 to 1.01) from five clinical trials and 0.47 (95% CI 0.32 to 0.69) from nine observational studies at high risk of bias.[11]
 We found some weak evidence that BCG vaccination was associated with reduced deaths due to TB (in those who died), although our point estimate had large confidence intervals.
 Several meta-analyses have found evidence supporting this association,[5,12] with one meta-analysis estimating a 71% (RR: 0.29 95% CI 0.16 to 0.53) reduction in deaths due to TB.[5]
 Our study was limited by the relative rarity of deaths due to TB in England, whereas other approaches benefited from the use of meta-analysis.
-This study cannot determine the possible causal pathway for the association between BCG vaccination all-cause mortality, and recurrent TB.
-This is important to establish in order to understand the effect of BCG vaccination on TB outcomes.
+This study could not determine the possible causal pathways for the association between BCG vaccination all-cause mortality, and recurrent TB.
+These are important to establish in order to understand the effect of BCG vaccination on TB outcomes.

 We found that BCG vaccination was associated with reduced all-cause mortality, with some weaker evidence of an association with reduced recurrent TB.
 A plausible mechanism for this association is that BCG vaccination improves treatment outcomes,[10] which then results in decreased mortality, and reduced recurrent TB.
 However, these effects may also be independent and for all-cause mortality may not be directly related to active TB.
 In this case, a possible mechanism for the association between BCG vaccination and all-cause mortality is that BCG vaccination modulates the innate immune response, resulting in non-specific protection.[9]
 For low incidence countries, where the reduction in TB cases has been used as evidence to scale back vaccination programs,[6] these results suggest that BCG vaccination may be more beneficial than previously thought.
 In countries that target vaccination at those considered to be at high risk of TB the results from this study could be used to help drive uptake by providing additional incentives for vaccination.
 The evidence we have presented should be considered in future cost-effectiveness studies of BCG vaccination programs.